Is the Triathlon Post Race Day Blues Real?

 A week later, you are READY!
 You are ready to get back into the swing of things.
 There are things that you need to improve going into the next race or new season.
-You are ready to tackle your weaknesses: More yoga, add strength (duh!), and get a power meter.
+You are prepared to tackle your weaknesses: Do more yoga, add strength (duh!), and get a power meter.
 BAM.
 The alarm goes off at 5:00 am.
 Snooze.
-A week later, the alarm goes off again at 5:00 am.
+A week later, the alarm went off again at 5:00 am.
 Snooze.
 Four weeks later, you can’t get out of bed for a workout, you don’t want to see your bike, you HATE the smell of chlorine, and your running shoes are still in your race bag.
 Sound familiar?

 “Five Tips to Get Rid of Ironman Race Day Blues”

 - Write about the good, the bad, and the ugly.
 What did you LOVE about this race?
 Why?
 I also have done many VLOGS before and do them at the race site, as I am SO stoked about the whole race.

 - Break down your race, and write it out (Pre-Race/Swim and T1/Bike and T2/Run/Post-Race).
 This is ALWAYS good to have to go into your next race.

 - Click HERE for my Ironman Hawaii Part DEUX Vlog.
 It gives you an idea of what I chat about on my vlog.

 - Take time to let your body heal and recover.
 You just did an Ironman (70.3 IM), for heaven’s sake!